cefriel/kg4di/docs/index.md

 Participants are expected to have:

 - A laptop with [**Docker** installed](https://docs.docker.com/engine/install/) (recommended, in this case no local JDK installation is required) or, alternatively, [**JBang** installed](https://www.jbang.dev/documentation/jbang/latest/installation.html).
-See tutorial repository for further instructions.
+See [tutorial repository](https://github.com/cefriel/kg4di) for further instructions.
+- Repository https://github.com/cefriel/kg4di cloned or downloaded locally.
 - Basic familiarity with structured data formats (CSV, JSON)
 - Basic knowledge of **RDF** and the Semantic Web stack (recommended)